snowplow-archive/snowplow.github.com/_posts/2015-10-16-iglu-objective-c-client-0.1.0-released.md

 <h2 id="how-to-use">2.
 How to use the client</h2>

-The client needs two arguments for a successful init; a resolver config and an array of `NSBundle` objects.
+The client needs two arguments for a successful init; a resolver config and an array of `NSBundle` objects
-* The former can be passed either as an NSString or as a URL path which the client will then download for you.
+* The former can be passed either as an `NSString` or as a URL path which the client will then download for you
-* The later is used for all embedded schema lookups; if you are not doing any embedded lookups you can pass `nil`.
+* The later is used for all embedded schema lookups; if you are not doing any embedded lookups you can pass `nil`

 To init the client with a resolver-config pulled from local resources: